 According to an institutional report from published by Food and Agriculture Organization (Alarcón and Trebejo, 2010) based on data from SENAHMI 76.2% of the territory is above 3500 meters above the sea level and had minimum temperatures on the range from -16 °C to 8 °C for an average of 15 days for June, July and August.
-In this report, the authors conclude that during the period 1969-2010, for each year there was at least one cold wave, the natural hazard, this does not mean that for each instance a disastrous event was triggered.
+In this report, the authors conclude that during the period 1969-2010, for each year there was at least one cold wave, this does not mean that for each instance a disastrous event was triggered.
 The historical data about disastrous events is limited, but the report states that the hazards are seasonal and recurrent.
 This fact characterizes disaster risk for households settled over the Puno region: the probability that ELTEs, such as cold waves or severe winter conditions, will trigger disastrous events on population is considerably high, despite the underreporting of these types of disaster found in EM-DAT (2022) for low-income countries (Amirkhani et al., 2022).
 Humanitarian operations must seek to create proactive interventions to mitigate the losses (Van Wassenhove, 2006; Bosher et al., 2021).

 Vulnerability against cold waves and severe winter conditions